 18. Lacquered Nightstand

 To prevent a traditional room from feeling dated, it is important to mix in a few pieces with a high-shine, modern finish.
-A lacquered nightstand in a bold color like navy blue, forest green, or even a crisp white adds a contemporary edge to the grandmillennial smooth, reflective surface provides a wonderful contrast to the matte textures of wallpaper and linen "new" element makes the surrounding antique pieces feel more relevant and curated.
+A lacquered nightstand in a bold color like navy blue, forest green, or even a crisp white adds a contemporary edge to the grandmillennial aesthetic.
+The smooth, reflective surface provides a wonderful contrast to the matte textures of wallpaper and linen bedding.
+This "new" element makes the surrounding antique pieces feel more relevant and curated.
 It’s a sophisticated way to introduce a pop of saturated color while maintaining the clean lines and functionality needed for a modern bedside table.

 19. Block Print Quilt